tomjo21/Amazon-ML-Challenge/README.md

 * **`test.csv`**: Contains `sample_id`, `catalog_content`, and `image_link`.
 * **Product Images**: Downloaded from the `image_link` URLs provided in the CSV files.

-No external datasets were used beyond the provided competition data and standard pre-trained models.

 ## Our Approach